Everyone wants to start the year healthy and happy. To help you with your goals I collected 9 Favorite Avocado Recipes for a Healthy New Year!

 Avocados are a convenient and healthy food that doesn’t require cooking.
 Perfect for on the go lunches.
 Eat them plain or add a diced mango.
 This portable fruit is healthy and filling.

 The avocado is a tree, long thought to have originated in South Central Mexico.
 The tree produces this unique fruit that consists mostly of carbohydrates.
-The avocado is a green, pear-shared fruit.
+The avocado is a green, pear-shaped fruit.
 Avocados are also high in healthy fats.
 Numerous studies show that they have powerful beneficial effects on health.
 They contain both monosaturated and polyunsaturated fat or ‘good’ heart-healthy fats.

-The breakdown of avocados looks like this: 160 calories, 2 grams of protein and 15 grams of healthy fats.
+The breakdown of avocados looks like this: 160 calories, 2 grams of protein, and 15 grams of healthy fats.
 Although avocados contain 9 grams of carbs, 7 of those are fiber so there are only 2 “net” carbs, making this a low-carb friendly plant food.

 Avocados do not contain any cholesterol or sodium and are low in saturated fat.